WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 ## HCFS replication

+Use these examples if you would like to test HCFS replication with larger and more complicated data sets.
 The HDP Sandbox will be the [source](../../glossary/s.md#source) in all instances.

 Run all commands on the Docker host.

 ### TeraGen